Isaac-Muscat/game_engine/README.md

 ## Task List
 Automatic shader recompliation on change
+GLTF Loading models and animations
 1. Batch renderer for 2D
 2. UI (or IMGUI, but really want to attempt to reinvent the wheel on this one)
 3. Scene Graph Component
     - This will be optionally added to an entity to allow for that entity to enter the scene graph
     - This is not super performant, but it can allow helpful queries for the developer
-4. PBR pipeline, Phong pipeline, defered rendering pipline, other pipeline types? (obviously depnds on shaders used)
+4. Phong pipeline, defered rendering pipline, other pipeline types? (obviously depnds on shaders used)
 5. Animation

 ## To Be Implemented